ChadESmith42/ChadESmith42/README.md

 ## How are you now?

-I'm currently working on some Angular Projects and learning to implement Google Cloud Services tools.
+I'm currently working on some React applications.
+I've not given up on Angular, but it's time to learn some new things!

-I work with Blue Cross Blue Shield of Kansas City as a Software Engineer II.
-I work mostly in Angular and .NET Core.
-I work with Azure DevOps and Azure services.
+I am a Software Engineer / Instructor at [Prime Digital Academy](https://primeacademy.io).
+I instruct new software engineers in full stack web development using the PERN stack.
+Previously, I was a Software Engineer II for [Blue Cross Blue Shield of Kansas City](https://members.bluekc.com).
+There, I worked with Angular, Azure Cloud Services, and C# APIs.

 In my spare time, I do various volunteer work.
 I work with [Coder Dojo](http://coderdojokc.com/) and [NgGirls](https://kcwomenintech.org/event/nggirls-all-day-programming-workshop/).
 I also mentor new developers in the KCMO area.